Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 Download this repository or optionally a fork.\
 Create a `link` named `LogicWorld` from within this projects root folder to your `Logic World` installation directory.
 (Probably in your Steam installations folder `[...]/steamapps/common/Logic World/`).\
 Open the repository with your favorite C# IDE and hope that it works.
-(This repository is created with JetBrains Rider).
+(This repository is managed with JetBrains Rider).

 ### Contact: